-Gwinnett Symphony Orchestra Musical Arts Consortium
+Artistic Director, Gwinnett Symphony Musical Arts Consortium

-Gwinnett Symphony Orchestra, Northeast Atlanta Ballet Orchestra
+Music Director, Gwinnett Symphony Orchestra

-As an active artistic director for over 20 years, Mr. Trocina has collaborated with scores of internationally renowned guest artists, conductors and ensembles.
-He prides himself in building eclectic concert seasons that often fuse multifaceted programming into performances designed to enhance and attract larger audiences.
-With a deep commitment to showcase the music of new composers, Trocina has developed concerts featuring American and world premier performances of new compositions, such as the world premiere of Andrew Webb-Mitchell’s Songs of Awe and Wonder, where the composer made the long trek from China to attend the premiere.
-Understanding the value of performing in great venues, Trocina established Infinite Energy Theater as the concert hall for GSMAC ensembles, a residency the ensembles have held since 2007.
-He has grown GSMAC to include a symphony orchestra, symphony chorus, chamber orchestra, wind orchestra, chamber singers, jazz orchestra, and youth orchestra.
-GSMAC concert seasons include approximately 17 productions and over 25 performances.
+As an active Artistic Director for over 20 years, Mr. Trocina has collaborated with scores of guest artists, conductors and ensembles.
+He is known for building eclectic concert seasons that often fuse multifaceted programming into performances designed to enhance and attract larger audiences.
+With a deep commitment to showcase the music of new composers, Trocina has developed many concerts featuring American and world premier performances, notably the world premiere of Andrew Webb-Mitchell’s, Songs of Awe and Wonder, for which the composer traveled from China to attend the premiere.
+Understanding the value of performing in great venues, Trocina established Infinite Energy Theater as the performance home for GSMAC ensembles, a residency the ensembles have held since 2007.
+Under Trocina’s direction, GSMAC has grown to include a symphony orchestra, symphony chorus, chamber orchestra, wind orchestra, chamber singers, jazz orchestra, and youth orchestra.
+GSMAC concert seasons comprise of approximately 17 productions annually including over 25 performances.
 With a strong emphasis on youth education, Trocina has established a youth orchestra program that serves hundreds of youth musicians, an annual “Side-by-Side” concert featuring teachers and their students, Young Persons Concerts, and Youth Concerto Competitions.

 Mr. Trocina received a Bachelor of Music Education from Kennesaw State University and completed further studies in conducting and performance at Georgia State University and Columbus State University.
-He studied conducting under Thomas Wubbenhorst, Patricio Cobos, William Fred Scott and Steven Byess, and trumpet under Mark Hughes, Jim Thompson and Stephen Winnick.
+He studied conducting under Thomas Wubbenhorst, Patricio Cobos, William Fred Scott and Steven Byess, and studied trumpet under Mark Hughes, Jim Thompson and Stephen Winnick.
 He is a member of The League of American Orchestras, Georgia Music Educators Association and National Association of School Music Dealers.